NH Divorce Attorney Can Answer Your Legal Questions

 Since it is difficult for the court to determine on a temporary basis which party shall be responsible for which credit cards, loans, lines of credit, etc., the court may establish a temporary order.
 The order may require both parties to contribute to the "household" debts, unless such an order is deemed unreasonable or unjust.

 Each party's respective income and expenses also play a part in how the court will assess a fair allocation of payment of debts/expenses while the case is pending.
 How a case deals with payment of expenses and debts on a temporary basis is not to be viewed as how the court will deal with such payments under a final decree.
-As always, you can discuss the matter further with our Manchester divorce lawyers about how your spouse's assets may be divided.
+As always, you can discuss the matter further with our Manchester NH divorce lawyers about how your spouse's assets may be divided.

 Does New Hampshire Have Alimony, And How Does It Work?

 Alimony or spousal support is available in New Hampshire under RSA 458:19.
 Effective June 25, 2018 the law has changed regarding how the Courts will consider an alimony award from one spouse to the other.
-Similar to other states, New Hampshire has implemented a formula which takes into consideration each party's gross income, payment/receipt of child support and payment/receipt of other paid expenses.
+Similar to other states, New Hampshire has implemented a formula, which takes into consideration each party's gross income, payment/receipt of child support and payment/receipt of other paid expenses.
 The calculation is a result of 30% the difference between the parties' adjusted gross incomes at a maximum and the duration for half the length of the marriage at a maximum.
 Once the calculation has been done, it is important to have an experienced family law attorney to make legal arguments relating to the recipient's need and the payor's ability to pay to arrive at an agreed upon figure or proposed figure for the Court to consider.
 There are other factors to consider like the standard of living during the marriage.
 The tax consequences on the federal level relating to the receipt and payment of alimony change effective January 1, 2019.
-To be sure you understand your rights regarding alimony, speak to one of our experienced family law attorneys.
+To be sure you understand your rights regarding alimony, speak to an experienced family law attorney Manchester NH.

 Do You Offer Preliminary Case Reviews?